|

 VHDL translations and C language source files contain comments and references to the schematics or flowcharts being translated.
 Or, if we put it in another way: VHDL and C code do not exist without the original schematic/flowchart in paper.

-In testbenches there is no need to print all stimulus vectors, print using the colour scheme only a few of them and discuss the waveforms.
+In testbenches there is no need to print all stimulus vectors or the raw template, print using the colour scheme only a few of them and discuss the waveforms.

 Pay attention and discuss your RTL and technology schematics verifying that they are similar to your planned circuits.